Non-U.S. stocks: A potential opportunity amid the market mayhem?

-On a more positive note, the week of Oct.
-26 delivered some encouraging news in the race for a COVID-19 vaccine, he said.
+On a more positive note, the week of 26 October delivered some encouraging news in the race for a COVID-19 vaccine, he said.
 “Both Pfizer and Moderna’s vaccine candidates are in late-stage testing, with data likely to be released in November.
-Depending on the results, emergency-use authorization from the U.S. Food and Drug Administration could be granted late this year or in early 2021,” Cousley explained.
+Depending on the results, emergency-use authorisation from the U.S. Food and Drug Administration could be granted late this year or in early 2021,” Cousley explained.

-In addition, on Oct.
-27, drugmakers Sanofi and GlaxoSmithKline announced a pledge to provide 200 million doses of their vaccine candidate, if approved, to the World Health Organization’s global immunization initiative, Cousley said.
-“This initiative, known as COVAX, aims to deliver 2 billion doses of COVID-19 vaccines worldwide by the end of 2021—particularly to countries that are more fiscally constrained and unable to pay for a vaccine,” he stated.
+In addition, on 27 October, drugmakers Sanofi and GlaxoSmithKline announced a pledge to provide 200 million doses of their vaccine candidate, if approved, to the World Health Organisation’s global immunisation initiative, Cousley said.
+“This initiative, known as COVAX, aims to deliver 2 billion doses of COVID-19 vaccines worldwide by the end of 2021-particularly to countries that are more fiscally constrained and unable to pay for a vaccine,” he stated.

 Ultimately, while the rise in COVID-19 cases in Europe and the U.S. is concerning, the latest developments around vaccine efforts offer some hope, Cousley concluded.

 Key challenges confronting China as new five-year plan announced